bachya/linkding-cli/README.md

   Interact with a linkding instance.

 Options:
-  -u, --url URL         A URL to a linkding instance.  [env var: LINKDING_URL] -t, --token TOKEN     A linkding API token.  [env var: LINKDING_TOKEN] -v, --verbose         Increase verbosity of standard output.
+  -c, --config PATH     A path to a config file.  [env var: LINKDING_CONFIG] -t, --token TOKEN     A linkding API token.  [env var: LINKDING_TOKEN] -u, --url URL         A URL to a linkding instance.  [env var: LINKDING_URL] -v, --verbose         Increase verbosity of standard output.
   --install-completion  Install completion for the current shell.
   --show-completion     Show completion for the current shell, to copy it or